top of page

 Plain language summary:

 Southwestern Colorado has a very unique geologic history that causes modern issues with high salinity in several major rivers.
-This work aimed to build on previous research in the region to pin point different geologic sources of salt along a section of the Dolores River, a tributary to the Colorado River.
+This work aimed to build on previous research in the region to pin point different geologic sources of salt along a reach of the Dolores River, a tributary to the Colorado River.
 Results provide insight to whether changes in anthropogenic water use or climate change could further impact salinity in Dolores River.

 bgv.jpg